Date(s) - 10/19/2020

 Categories No Categories

 The Brown Bag Seminar Series offers current ECON graduate students the opportunity to present ongoing research or to workshop new ideas.
-The seminars are held on Mondays from 12:00-1:00pm in Clark C307 and are open to everyone.
+The seminars are held on Mondays from 12:00-1:00pm and will be held over Zoom for the fall semester.